Dr. Alex Stone, DPT, CSCS

 Theragun (mini in the picture) has the longest amplitude among all mini massage guns.

-What Is Stall Force and Why Does It Matter for Foot Pain Relief?
+What Is Stall Force and Why Does It Matter for Treating Plantar Fasciitis Naturally?

-So, stall force refers to the pressure needed to stall the motor of a massage gun.
-The more pressure a sports massager can withstand, the more effective it can be during a massage.
+So, stall force refers to the pressure needed to stall the massage gun’s motor.
+The more pressure a device can withstand, the more effectively it can treat plantar fasciitis naturally.

 Here, devices with 30 lbs. or less are considered entry-level.
 Mid-level devices should withstand 35-50 lbs. of pressure, while hard massagers have more than 50 lbs. of stall force – these don’t stall easily.

 We suggest settling for a sweet spot and picking a universal massage gunnot too weak, but not too strong, either.
-We’ll throw in a number and say go for a sports massager that promises a real 35-50 lbs. of stall force (Alert: some manufacturers may advertise their product with an incredible stall force, but the reality might be different; that’s why we test them and share with you our findings).
+We’ll throw in a number and say go for a massage gun that promises a real 35-50 lbs. of stall force

-We found percussion massagers incredibly effective for massaging Plantar Fasciitis and Tensor Fasciitis.
+We found percussion massagers incredibly effective for massaging Plantar Fasciitis.

-Apart from amplitude and stall force, here are a few other aspects that you should look out for when selecting a plantar fasciitis massage gun:
+Apart from amplitude and stall force, here are a few other aspects that you should look out for when selecting a plantar fasciitis massage gun for foot massage at home:

 However, the Ekrin Kestrel broke that limitation with its 13mm and impressive 3500 RPM!